ciglenecki/eeg-driver-fatigue-detection/README.md

 - [ ] Repeat training with significant electrodes

 Optional:
+- [ ] Compare entropies with entropies from the paper
 - [ ] Visualize training/testing error
 - [ ] Visualize weight-based topographies for each subject
 - [ ] Visualize weight-based topographies average